-- 1. Configurations that have hyperthreading disabled on the host are supported in all cases same for both bare metal and virtual hosts. - Configurations that have hyperthreading enabled on the host are supported if the hypervisor provides correct CPU sibling maps to the guest. - Configurations that have hyperthreading enabled on the host but do not report sibling maps to the guest are unsupported unless CPU cores are manually pinned at the hypervisor to avoid sibling contention.
+- 1. Configurations that have hyperthreading disabled on the host are supported in all cases same for both bare metal and virtual hosts. - 2.
+Configurations that have hyperthreading enabled on the host are supported if the hypervisor provides correct CPU sibling maps to the guest.
+This also requires that you enable the use-sibling-core-datapath parameter. - 3.
+Configurations that have hyperthreading enabled on the host but do not report sibling maps to the guest are unsupported unless CPU cores are manually pinned at the hypervisor to avoid sibling contention.
+This also requires that you enable the use-sibling-core-datapath parameter.

-You can verify and troubleshoot the OCSBC CPU assignments using, for example, the show datapath-config command and understanding the following guidelines:
+You can verify and troubleshoot the SBC CPU assignments using, for example, the show datapath-config command and understanding the following guidelines:

-- The OCSBC displays sibling CPUs in lower-case letters: - A signaling core with signaling sibling appears as "Ss". - There can be no combination of SBC core types, such as "Fd" (Forwarding with DoS). - Cores other than signaling appear as the core type with no sibling, such as "Dn". - The OCSBC displays a verify-config ERROR if there is an error with CPU assignment, including improperly configured hyper-threaded sibling CPUs.
+- The SBC displays sibling CPUs in lower-case letters: - A signaling core with signaling sibling appears as "Ss". - Cores other than signaling appear as the core type with no sibling, such as "Dn". - The SBC displays a verify-config ERROR if there is an error with CPU assignment, including improperly configured hyper-threaded sibling CPUs.